Posted on: May 5, 2021 Posted by: Sarah Giavedoni Comments: 0

 OpenDoors of Asheville

 Working alongside parents and educators, OpenDoors works to strengthen community by eliminating the race-based student achievement gap.
 Their whole-child approach ensures that students have the stability, resources, equity, and inclusion they need to thrive.
-Programs such as Saturday Math Club, One Neighborhood Arts, or the @ODA Afterschool Homework Lab address family needs, reduce institutional barriers, and provide academic support.
+Programs such as the peer-to-peer literacy and tutoring program AVL Rise address student needs, reduce institutional barriers, and provide academic support.
 The organization also works with high school juniors, seniors, and college students via their To & Through college program.

 Read to Succeed Asheville/Buncombe